oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 - Created an Autonomous Data Warehouse instance
 - Created a new QTEAM user with appropriate roles
-- Loaded the demo data
-- Loaded Age group data into AGE\_GROUP
-- Prepared data and loaded it into CUSTOMER\_SALES\_ANALYSIS

 ### Demo data for this lab
->**NOTE:** Skip this section if you have demo data loaded and completed previous labs.

-If you have not completed the **Transform and prepare data lab** then run the following script in SQL Worksheet to load all necessary objects.
+Run the following script in SQL Worksheet to load all necessary objects.

 *For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following code snippet.*: